Why Most Stadium PA Systems Fail At Critical Moments

 Here’s the list of broadcast sources, those at the top should silence those below them:

-- Music and DJ (yes even Taylor Swift) – everything silences these.
+- Music and DJ – everything silences these.

 Here’s how to test this: